ChainSafe/protocol/positions/gossamer.md

 ### Required skills and experience

 - Proficiency in Go
-  - 3+ years of Go programming language, paradigms, constructs, and idioms
+  - 5+ years of Go programming language, paradigms, constructs, and idioms
-  - 5+ years of professional software back-end development experience
+  - 8+ years of professional software back-end development experience
 - Knowledge of system design in Go
 - Effective usage of Go debugging tools
+- Familiarity with Rust and high conviction to learn
+- Understanding of distributed systems, consensus algorithms, networking models, and broadcast algorithms
+- 3+ years of experience working with blockchain or highly distributed systems
 - Be able to proactively dive into the novel territory and share knowledge on what you've learned
 - Basic understanding of cryptography and common applications
 - Ability to write clean and effective documentation and comments
+- Experience working with open-source software projects
+    - Familiarity with open-source software principles

 ### Nice to have